 \subsubsection{Scale factors}

 Investigated in this section is the distribution of the scale factors $z_j$ obtained from the fits of the ETH model.
-When the Arndt-Roper formula is used in the optimisation, the expectation is that the data sets which must be scaled `upwards' balance (on average) those which must be scaled `downwards'.
-Additionally, the energy dependence of the scale factors must not be significant.
-If these prerequisites are not fulfilled, the modelling of the input measurements cannot be considered as satisfactory.
-As demonstrated in Ref.~\cite{mr6}, the fulfilment of these conditions does not only involve the entire set of the scale factors $z_j$ in a fit, but also those of arbitrary subsets of the fitted DB, consistent with the basic principles of the Sampling Theory (adequate population, representative sampling).
-One obvious comparison is dictated by the particularity of the input DBs of this work: it must be verified that the scale factors, corresponding to the two distinct subsets of the fitted DBs, i.e., \begin{itemize} \item to the tDB$_+$ and to the tDB$_-$ in the case of the fits of the ETH model to the tDB$_{+/-}$ and \item to the tDB$_+$ and to the tDB$_0$ in the case of the fits of the ETH model to the tDB$_{+/0}$ \end{itemize} are centred on $1$ and show no significant energy dependence.
+When the Arndt-Roper formula of Eq.~(\ref{eq:EQ004_5}) is used in the optimisation, the expectation is that the datasets which are scaled `upwards' ($z_j<1$) balance (on average) those which are scaled `downwards' ($z_j>1$).
+Furthermore, the energy dependence of the scale factors must not be significant.
+If these prerequisites are not fulfilled, the description of the measurements cannot be considered satisfactory.
+As demonstrated in Ref.~\cite{Matsinos2017}, the fulfilment of these conditions should not only involve the entire set of the scale factors $z_j$ in each fit, but also those of arbitrary subsets of the DB, consistent with the basic principles of the Sampling Theory for representative sampling.
+One straightforward comparison is dictated by the compartmental structure of the DBs of this work: it must be verified that the scale factors, corresponding to the two distinct subsets of the two tDBs, i.e., \begin{itemize} \item to the tDB$_+$ and the tDB$_-$ in the fits to the tDB$_{+/-}$, and \item to the tDB$_+$ and the tDB$_0$ in the fits to the tDB$_{+/0}$, \end{itemize} are centred on $1$ and exhibit no significant energy dependence.

-For both the $\pi^+ p$ (Fig.~\ref{fig:sfPIPDB1}) and $\pi^- p$ ES (Fig.~\ref{fig:sfPIMDB1}) data sets, the $z_j$ values above and below $1$ roughly balance and their energy dependence is not statistically significant.
-The weighted linear fit ($T$ being the independent variable) to the scale factors for the $\pi^+ p$ reaction yields the intercept of $1.007 \pm 0.019$ and the slope of $(-0.4 \pm 2.5) \cdot 10^{-4}$ MeV$^{-1}$.
-The weighted linear fit to the scale factors for the $\pi^- p$ ES reaction yields the intercept of $1.030 \pm 0.018$ and the slope of $(-4.1 \pm 2.3) \cdot 10^{-4}$ MeV$^{-1}$.
-Therefore, the departure from the expectation for an unbiased outcome of the optimisation (intercept $1$ and vanishing slope) is not statistically significant in both cases.
+For both the $\pi^+ p$ (Fig.~\ref{fig:sfPIPDB1}) and $\pi^- p$ ES (Fig.~\ref{fig:sfPIMDB1}) datasets, the $z_j$ values above and below $1$ roughly balance, and their energy dependence is insignificant.
+The weighted linear least-squares fit ($T$ being the independent variable) to the scale factors of the $\pi^+ p$ reaction yields the intercept of $1.014(20)$ and the slope of $(-1.3 \pm 2.6) \cdot 10^{-4}$ MeV$^{-1}$.
+The fit to the scale factors of the $\pi^- p$ ES reaction yields the intercept of $1.0087(54)$ and the slope of $-1.55(94) \cdot 10^{-4}$ MeV$^{-1}$.
+(The uncertainties are substantially smaller in the $\pi^- p$ ES reaction because of the inclusion in the fit of the two $a_{cc}$ estimates from pionic hydrogen, see Section \ref{sec:MainDifference} for details.)
+In both cases, the departure from the expectation for an unbiased outcome of the optimisation (intercept $1$ and vanishing slope) is not significant.